skoppisetty/SimpleDb/README.md

 starting from the root folder

 1. make clean				// Clean any previously compiled code
 2. make all					// Compile all the files necessary
 3. cd bin
-4. ./test
+4. ./test1					// to run Part1 test cases
+5. ./test2 					// to run Part2 test cases

-5. sh sorttest.sh
+5. sh sorttest.sh  // only for Part1
 // if you wanna do complete automated testing for following sortorders, please run above shell script - Settings are in the /bin/testcases folder

 dbfile      |  sortby                                  |  CNF